Glaser coupling

 The Glaser coupling is a type of coupling reaction.
-It is by far the oldest acetylenic coupling and is based on cuprous salts like copper(I) chloride or copper(I) bromide and an additional oxidant like oxygen.
-The base in its original scope is ammonia.
-The solvent is water or an alcohol.
+It is by far one of the oldest coupling reactions and is based on copper compounds like copper(I) chloride or copper(I) bromide and an additional oxidant like air.
+The base used in the original research paper is ammonia and the solvent is water or an alcohol.

 The reaction was first reported by Carl Andreas Glaser in 1869.
-He suggested the following process for his way to diphenylbutadiyne:
+He suggested the following process on his way to diphenylbutadiyne: